 Index of 1960s American muscle cars

 The Hagerty Price Guide Index of American Muscle Cars is a stock market style index that averages the values of the rarest and most sought-after muscle cars.
-The list to the left shows the cars that make up the index, while the graph above shows this index’s average value over the years.
+The list below shows the cars that make up the index, while the graph to the left shows this index’s average value over the years.
 Values are for #2 condition, or “excellent” cars.